GioF71/audirvana-docker/README.md

 ## References

-This is a set of tools you can use in order to build and run docker image for Audirvana Studio and Audirvana Origin.
+This is a set of tools you can use in order to build and run docker images for Audirvana Studio and Audirvana Origin.
 See [here](https://audirvana.com/linux/) for references.

 ## Supported Platforms